KShivendu/blog/data/authors/default.md

 Hey there.
 I am Kumar Shivendu. 👨‍💻 Here's a [PDF version of my Resume](/static/KumarShivendu_CV.pdf)

 I work as a Software Engineer at [SuperTokens](https://github.com/SuperTokens) (YC 20) and have previously worked at [FamPay](https://fampay.in/) (YC 19).
 I'm proficient in Python and JS and have a good understanding of Java and Go.
-I'm deeply passionate about open source, information retrieval (search engines, query languages, and databases), and building dev tools, and I have tons of experience with each of them.
+I'm deeply passionate about open source, information retrieval (search engines, query languages, and databases), and building dev tools, and I have good experience with each of them.

 Some of the coolest things I've built so far: